rurreac/slider/README.md

 This value can be changed to any other duration value.
 If the value introduced is inferior to 5s, Slider will override it to this one.

-##### `--keypath` and `--keystore`:
+##### `--ca-store-path` and `--ca-store`:
-By default, everytime Slider Server is executed, a new in memory KeyPair is generated, and so it's lost on termination.
+By default, everytime Slider Server is executed, new in memory KeyPair and CA are generated, and so it's lost on termination.

-When the flag `--keystore` is provided, Slider will store a new KeyPair in disk, but:
+When the flag `--ca-store` is provided, Slider will store a new KeyPair in disk, but:
-1. If `--keypath` was not provided, and the default key file `server-cert.json` exists in the "[Slider Home directory](#slider_home)", then it will be loaded instead or overriding it.
+1. If `--ca-store-path` was not provided, and the default key file `server-cert.json` exists in the "[Slider Home directory](#slider_home)", then it will be loaded instead or overriding it.
-2. If `--keypath` was provided:
+2. If `--ca-store-path` was provided:
     1. If the path exists, Slider will attempt to load its KeyPair.
     2. If the path does not exist, Slider will save a new KeyPair in this path.